navapbc/labs-asp/.github/GITHUB_ACTIONS_SETUP.md

    - Open your Google Sheet
    - Click "Share"
    - Add `github-actions-deploy@nava-labs.iam.gserviceaccount.com`
-   - Set permission to "Viewer"
+   - Set permission to "Editor" (required for writing results back to the sheet)

 ## Testing the Workflow